The definitive guide for creating, hosting, and promoting a virtual summit

 Especially if this is your first summit, giving out 30% to 50% of each sale can seem bananas.
 But here’s the thing: word-of-mouth marketing can bring in exponentially more than it costs.

-50% of Americans would pick word-of-mouth if they had to pick one source of information, so rewarding referrals can pay for itself many times over.
+50% of Americans would pick word-of-mouth if they had to pick one source of information, so rewarding referrals can pay for themselves many times over.

 You could also pay speakers only in commissions.
 However, that approach is likely to yield few positive responses.